RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 Also, the controller function will check for the burnout of the rocket's motor and only deploy the air brakes if the rocket has reached burnout.

-Then a limitation for the opening speed of the air brakes will be set.
-The air brakes will not be able to deploy faster than 0.2 percentage per second.
+Then, a limitation for the opening/closing speed of the air brakes will be set.
+The air brakes deployment level will not be able to change faster than 20% per second, in our case.

 Lets define the controller function: